RileyChampion/camera-focus-peaking/README.md

 - Support for more complex algorithms
 - Better overall performance for high-resolution footage

+### Gaussian Blur Pre-processing
+Adding a Gaussian blur pre-processing step would significantly improve the quality of edge detection, particularly for noisy footage:
+- Reduces noise and grain in the source footage
+- Smooths out minor variations that could trigger false edge detections
+- Creates more defined and accurate edge highlighting
+- Allows for better performance on lower quality video sources

 ## Installation and Usage
 1. Run the installation script to install all necessary packages:
 `./install.sh`